 Skills are markdown-based capabilities that teach Claude Code how to handle specific tasks.
 They cover agent orchestration, code review, database migrations, design system enforcement, email integration, frontend patterns, git workflows, landing page generation, security scanning, test scaffolding, and more.
 Each skill includes context, constraints, and patterns for its domain.

-Sub-agents handle complex tasks autonomously: bug fixing, changelog generation, database migrations, documentation writing, test healing, issue creation, plan review, code refactoring analysis, deep research, security scanning, spec planning, and test writing.
+Sub-agents handle complex tasks autonomously: bug fixing, bundle analysis, changelog generation, database migrations, documentation writing, migration review, test healing, issue creation, plan review, code refactoring analysis, deep research, security scanning, spec planning, and test writing.
 Agents have persistent memory, timeout control, and permission modes (read-only, file editing, or fully autonomous).

 Hooks run automatically during Claude Code sessions.
 They block destructive git operations, validate database migrations before execution, inject project context (branch, issue info) into every prompt, scan for prompt injection attempts, audit security-sensitive commands, enforce workflow rules, and guard worktree file isolation.
 Two-layer permission model: settings plus hooks.